rm-hull/barebones-toolchain/README.md

-# Barebones i686-elf & ARMv7-eabi cross-compiler & toolchain
+# Barebones i686-elf / ARMv7-eabi / MIPS cross-compiler & toolchain

-This repo provides a stand-alone barebones gcc cross-compiler for i686 (32-bit ELF) and ARMv7 (eabi) architectures.
-There are two platform flavors, 32- and 64-bit depending on your host environment.
+This repo provides a stand-alone barebones gcc cross-compiler for i686 (32-bit ELF), ARMv7 (eabi) and MIPS architectures.
+There are two platform flavors, 32- and 64-bit depending on your host linux environment.
 The correct one is automatically chosen when the `setenv.sh` script is run.

 ## Provided versions